bigmlcom/python/docs/api_sketch.rst

 they are not expected to be useful for the model.
 For instance, a constant field will be marked as non-preferred.
 This feature will be a new property of the **fields** structure in the dataset JSON response.
-In order to change ``preferred`` flag and the rest of updatable properties you'll need to go to the next step.
+In order to change the ``preferred`` flag and the rest of updatable properties you'll need to go to the next step.